WallQ/SIO/README.md

 ./start-database.sh
 ```

-5. Alter the database schema:
+5. Push the schema directly into the database:

 ```bash
 pnpm run db:push